Garvin County Crime Stoppers

 The Garvin County Sheriff’s Office is asking for your help regarding a property crime.

-The location of the theft occurred in the 25000 block of North County Road 3210, which is in the Pauls Valley area.
+The location of the theft occurred at the Garvin County Fair Barn in Pauls Valley.

-Stolen from the property was a green 2001 Yamaha Big Bear 400 cc ATV and a 6 by 10 utility trailer with an expanded metal floor.
+This past Friday, July 19, 2019, the Garvin County Sheriff’s Office received information the county fair barns had been burglarized.
+A defender security system was stolen from the property

 If you have any information, please call Garvin County Crime Stoppers at 1-855-211-STOP.